amugoodbad229/MarioRL/README.md

 python3 play.py
 ```

-> If you used observation preprocessing during training (e.g., grayscale/resize/framestack), mirror the same wrappers in play.py.
+> Use the same observation wrappers in play.py that you used in training.
-> On WSL, rendering requires an X server on Windows.
-Headless training works without rendering.

 ---